TV Ilegal

-TV Ilegal, stylized as tv [i]lεgal, was a Puerto Rican comedy and parody/satire television show broadcast on WAPA-TV from 2006 to 2009.
+TV Ilegal, stylized as tv [i]lεgal, was a Puerto Rican comedy, parody and satire television show broadcast on WAPA-TV from 2006 to 2009.
 The show parodied both local and international shows and people such as local shows, telenovelas, variety shows and others.
 Most of the cast had previously worked on Sálvese Quien Pueda on Telemundo.

 The show's cast featured comedians Herbert Cruz, Ivonne Arriaga, Noris Joffre, Lizmarie Quintana, Abraham Martí, Ángel Figueroa, Edgardo "El Bebo" Adames and Carlos Ramírez.
 In 2007, Abraham Martí left the show to pursue music and acting opportunities in Spain and abroad.
 On May 13, 2009, the show broadcast its last episode due to no advertisement revenue to pay the actors.
 After a week of cancellation, a few of the cast members moved the show's format to Cadena Salsoul in Radio Ilegal.

 TV Ilegal aired two specials broadcast in Telemundo in November 2011 and early 2012, before returning to television to Univision Puerto Rico on October 1, 2012 on Noche Ilegal.
 Herbert Cruz, Lizmarie Quintana, Ivonne Arriaga, Abraham Martí and Ángel Figueroa returned as part of the cast, except for Noris Joffre, Carlos Ramirez and Edgardo "El Bebo" Adames.
 The show ended in 2015.